Alberta Social Entrepreneurship Support System: Local capacity building and funding for non-profit social enterprises in Alberta.

 What you need to know:

-It’s not just another grantmaking process
+It’s not just another funding process

-In a typical grant process you fill out a form for the sole purpose of getting funding.
+In a typical funding process you fill out a form for the sole purpose of getting funding.
 If you don’t get funding, you tend to feel like you wasted the time you spent filling out the form and chances are, the process of filling out the form didn’t make you a better organization.
-From the funder’s side, grant forms are a very small snapshot of who you are.
+From the funder’s side, applications are a very small snapshot of who you are.
 In designing them, the funder is hoping it will tell them what they need to know in order to decide whether to fund you, but it can be challenging to get a complete picture from a small snapshot.

 What if we changed that model so that the forms captured all the great knowledge from leaders around the world on to how to develop a venture – in the process, becoming a toolkit that gave you insights on how to enhance your venture, even if you didn’t receive funding?
 What if that toolkit enabled us to better coach you and help you?
 What if it enabled us to more effectively determine where you really needed funding and how it could help you the most?
 What if the process seemed less and less like an arbitrary decision from a funder and one that made complete sense to you, to the point where it almost seemed like a mutual decision?
 What if the insights from this toolkit were more valuable than any funding that could be provided, and what if they exponentially enhanced the impact of any funding that was provided?